Themar-Y/autorecon-toolkit/README.md

 AutoRecon is a lightweight automated reconnaissance tool written in Python.
-It combines multiple industry-standard recon tools into a single, easy-to-use workflow.
+It combines multiple industry-standard recon tools into a single, easy to use workflow.
 This toolkit is designed for CTFs, penetration testing labs, and bug bounty recon.

 ---